Air interdiction

 A U.S. Navy A-7E Corsair II bombs the Hai Duong bridge in North Vietnam in 1972.

 Air interdiction (AI), also known as deep air support (DAS), is the use of preventive tactical bombing and strafing by combat aircraft against enemy targets that are not an immediate threat, to delay, disrupt or hinder later enemy engagement on friendly forces.
 It is a core capability of virtually all military air forces, and has been conducted in conflicts since World War I. Aircraft that are used for this purpose are known as interdictors.

 A distinction is often made between tactical and strategic air interdiction, depending on the objectives of the operation.
 Typical objectives in tactical interdiction are meant to affect events rapidly and locally, for example through direct destruction of forces or supplies en route to the active battle area.
 By contrast, strategic objectives are often broader and more long-term, with fewer direct attacks on enemy fighting capabilities, instead focusing on infrastructure, logistics and other supportive assets.

-The term deep air support relates to close air support and denotes the difference between their respective objectives.
+Deep air support can be contrasted with close air support, highlighting the difference between their respective objectives.
 Close air support, as the name suggests, is directed towards targets close to friendly ground units, as closely coordinated air-strikes, in direct support of active engagement with the enemy.
 Deep air support or air interdiction is carried out further from the active fighting, based more on strategic planning and less directly coordinated with ground units.
 Despite being more strategic than close air support, air interdiction should not be confused with strategic bombing, which is unrelated to ground operations.